SuperOfficeDocs/superoffice-docs/docs/ui/web-application/globalization.md

 # Globalization

 In this section, we will discuss how the CRM.web application handles globalization issues.
-The problem with globalization is when displaying the same page in different languages without a lot of extra work.
+The problem with globalization is to display the same page in different languages without a lot of extra work.

 ## The mechanism behind providing the resources for a page